Trillium Lake

 General location: 3 miles east of Government Camp off of Hwy.
 26 - Mt.
 Hood National Forest

-(Best time to go is after Labor Day when some of the crowds die down and the fall colors come out, and in the winter when you can snowshoe around the lake).
+(Best time to go for hiking is after Labor Day when some of the crowds die down and the fall colors come out.
+For snowshoeing it's best to go during the end of December through early March).

-Permits required: Annual Northwest Forest Pass pr $5 day pass available at trailhead, sno-park permit required from November 1 - April 30 and is not available for purchase at the trailhead.
+Permits required: Annual Northwest Forest Pass or $5 day pass available at the trailhead May 1 - October 31, sno-park permit is required from November 1 - April 30 and is NOT available for purchase at the trailhead.

 Pit toilet at trailhead: Yes multiple

-Trail allows: Dogs on leash only, bikes, cross country skiing/snowshoeing, campground nearby
+Trail allows: Dogs on leash only, bikes, cross-country skiing/snowshoeing

-Approximate hike time: 1 hour w/ an average pace of 2.0 mph (+1 hour if snowshoeing)
+Approximate hike time: 52 minutes w/ an average pace of 2.3 mph if you are hiking

 Difficulty: Easy